CU-CMM/summer_notes_CMM/README.md

 - Exercise 1: get the national parks with over a million visitors
 - Exercise 2: Create a dictionary of the number of national parks per state

+# week 5 day 2
+- worked with Mazzy to do the w5d2 cleaning review excersize 1
+- and we figured it out, YAY!